killerfrienddk/Opentdb-Trivia/README.md

 ### Login info
 The Facebook and Google login options are dummy logins.
-They are designed to allow users to log in by clicking on the icons without requiring a password.
+They are designed to allow users to log in by clicking on the buttons without requiring a password.
 Please note that these logins are currently not functional.
 ```
 Website: https://killerfrienddk.github.io/opentdb-trivia
 Email: admin@mail.com